 STEP 5: Start a VA Student File

-- When you are approved for your educational benefits, bring a copy of your Certificate of Eligibility to the Office of the Registrar along with your most recent DD Form 214 Report of Separation or, if you are a member of the National Guard or Reserves, a DD Form 2384-1 (Notice of Basic Eligibility or NOBE).
+- When you are approved for your educational benefits, bring a copy of your Certificate of Eligibility to the Office of Registrar Services along with your most recent DD Form 214 Report of Separation or, if you are a member of the National Guard or Reserves, a DD Form 2384-1 (Notice of Basic Eligibility or NOBE).

 - If you decide to change degree programs or change your major after receiving benefits, the VA requires you complete complete Form 22-1995, Request for Change of Program or Place of Training.
 The ECO will remind you about that when you or your advisor submit the academic objective update form.